MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/3-run-codeql-database.md

 ## Path queries

-The way information flows through a program is important.
+The way that information flows through a program is important.
 Data that seems benign can flow in unexpected ways that allow it to be used maliciously.

-Creating path queries can help to visualize the flow of information through a codebase.
-A query can track the path that data takes from its possible starting points (`source`) to its possible end points (`sink`).
+Creating path queries can help you visualize the flow of information through a codebase.
+A query can track the path that data takes from its possible starting points (`source`) to its possible endpoints (`sink`).
 To model paths, your query must provide information about the source, the sink, and the data flow steps that link them.

 The easiest way to start writing your own path query is to use one of the existing queries as a template.
 To get these queries for supported languages, see the [CodeQL documentation](https://codeql.github.com/codeql-query-help/).